 Activity history helps keep track of the things you do on your device, such as the apps and services you use, the files you open, and the websites you browse.
 Your activity history is created when using different apps and features such as Microsoft Edge Legacy, some Microsoft Store apps, and Microsoft 365 apps and is stored locally on your device.
-If you've signed in to your device with a work or school account and give your permission, Windows sends your activity history to Microsoft.
-Once your activity history is in the cloud, Microsoft uses that data to enable cross-device experiences, to provide you with the ability to continue those activities on other devices, to provide personalized experiences (such as ordering your activities based on duration of use) and relevant suggestions (such as anticipating what your needs might be based on your activity history), and to help improve Microsoft products.

-You can turn settings off or on for sending your activity history to Microsoft and storing activity history locally on your device, and you can also clear your device's activity history at any time by going to Privacy > Activity history in the Windows settings app.
+You can turn settings off or on for storing activity history locally on your device, and you can also clear your device's activity history at any time by going to Privacy > Activity history in the Windows settings app.
 Learn more about activity history in Windows.